o-x-y-g-e-n/bestuxschool/content/posts/2021-05-20--university-of-maryland-college-park/index.md

 ---

-## Faculty at Master of Master of Human Computer Interaction (HCIM) - University of Maryland [🔗](https://ischool.umd.edu/about/directory)
+## Faculty at Master of Master of Human Computer Interaction (HCIM) - University of Maryland [read more](https://ischool.umd.edu/about/directory)
 Faculty in the department of Human Computer Interaction at the University of Maryland in College Park collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)